sambacha/yearn-aave-proposal/DRAFT_V1.md

 | LoanAmount            | 1mm > \$AMOUNT < 10mm |
 | Basis points          | 375                   |
 | Time_d                | Months                |

-Key Value Time_d Months LTV_minimum 50% LoanAmount

-Basis points 375

-#### Revolver

-We introduce a vehicle named, “Revolver” that is extended to select applicants in which the facilitator (Aave) provides certain privileges to the

-\*Revolver is another name for a Revolving Credit Facility.

 #### Rationale